FoxySeta/ciao/README.md

-# ciao
+# Ciao!

-Exchange of contacts via QR codes for participants to the same event.
+_Ciao!_ allows people taking part in the same event to exchange contacts via QR code.
+It is a lightweight, no-nonsense web application.